tonmoysardar11/Assignment-from-SocioGraph-Solutions/README.md

 There are three types of filters available to users:

-Filter Type 1: Description of the first filter.
+Filter Type 1: Get Data for Selected Category.

-Filter Type 2: Description of the second filter.
+Filter Type 2: Get Data for Selected Channel.

+Filter Type 3: Get Data for Selected State.

-Filter Type 3: Description of the third filter.
+Filter Type 4: Sort Data by Ascending/Descending Order of Source Time.

-#Dynamic Data Loading
+# Dynamic Data Loading

 After choosing a filter, the application will dynamically load data that matches the selected filter criteria.
 The selected filter will be prominently displayed to provide clarity to the user.